By Pat Miller, the Gabby Gourmet

 Enter Humboldt and be ready for a delightful experience.
 We all remember Strings but the new space brings a new look and new life here.
 The ceilings are very high, wood floors, a great bar as you enter with super lighting, big community tables, and a huge open kitchen.
 Start with oysters, fresh, delicious crispy fried, charbroiled, and baked.
 Small plates of edamame, shrimp cocktail, calamari, mussels, crispy broccoli, steak skewers and tuna crudo are perfect for sharing.
 There are signature steaks including steak Diane for a traditional presentation, and several large plates that start with a terrific hamburger or fish sandwich.
 Add pork tenderloin, spiced tuna, whole crispy fish, chicken, and scallops to make decisions difficult.
 There are pastas and several salads too.
 The special page shows the fish selections daily that come with super sides of your choice.
 This is really special and the sauce choices make the flavors perfect for every taste.
 Dessert brings chocolate caramel cake, bread pudding, and key lime pie.
 The owners have done a super job to bring a new look and feel to a favorite neighborhood spot and with all the touches offered, Humboldt is a big favorite in the ‘hood that is ready to open the new guy with open arms.

-Pat Miller, AKA The Gabby Gourmet, hosts The Gabby Gourmet Restaurant Show on KHOW, AM 630 on the dial, every Saturday afternoon from 1-3pm.
-On air for over 35 years, Pat also writes the very popular Gabby Gourmet Restaurant Guide.
-The 28th edition, Gabby Gourmet Restaurant Guide 2014, is available throughout the Denver area.
-Visit www.gabbygourmet.com for more information.
+Bio: Pat Miller, AKA The Gabby Gourmet, hosts The Gabby Gourmet Restaurant Show on KHOW, AM 630 on the dial, every Saturday afternoon from 1-3pm.
+On air for over 36 years, Pat also writes the very popular Gabby Gourmet Restaurant Guide.
+The new 29th edition, Gabby Gourmet Restaurant Guide 2016, is available throughout the Denver area now.
+Visit www.gabbygourmet.com for more information